KLKK

-KLKK (103.7 FM, "The Fox") is a classic rock formatted broadcast radio station licensed to Clear Lake, Iowa, serving Clear Lake, Mason City and surrounding areas of North Iowa and Southern Minnesota.
-KLKK is owned and operated by North Iowa Broadcasting.
-KLKK's studios are located on North Federal Avenue in downtown Mason City, and its transmitter is located on 34th Street Southeast in southern Mason City.
+KLKK (103.7 FM, "The Fox") is a classic rock radio station licensed to Clear Lake, Iowa, serving Clear Lake, Mason City and surrounding areas of North Iowa and Southern Minnesota.
+The station is owned Coloff Media and licensed to Coloff Media, LLC.
+KLKK's studios are located on North Federal Avenue in downtown Mason City, and its transmitter is located in southern Mason City.

 History

-The station was initially launched at 5:30 a.m. on February 11, 1978, under the call letters KZEV, and broadcast on 103.1 FM.
+The station signed on at 5:30 a.m. on February 11, 1978, as KZEV, broadcasting on 103.1 MHz.
+KZEV was established by Mad Hatter Broadcasting and operated with 3,000 watts of power.
 The station aired a rock music format as "Rock 103", which later became "Z103."
-The change to "103.1 The Fox" and KLKK call letters took place on August 1, 1990, after being sold to Linder Radio Group.
-KLKK relocated to 103.7 FM on April 22, 2000.